If two vegetarians are arguing, is it still called a “beef”?

 Today, we expect a lot from our food products.
 Consumers are leaning towards purchasing functional products, meaning we want our food to be a fountain of health benefits.
 From cognitive support to stress relief and energy, our food is being held to higher standards.
 The shift in consumer interest causes the food and beverage industry to be innovative and reactive to our needs.
 The industry has been tasked to put together nutrient-dense foods with functional benefits that are easy to prepare.
 In 2016, about 29% of Americans were following a specific diet.
 In 2017, that number increased to 35% and then it increased again in 2018 to 37%.
 People are taking better care of their bodies and they fully expect their food to help them.

 A growing concern for animal rights and welfare as well as an awareness of our negative impact on the environment are two leading reasons people are changing to a plant-based diet.
 Studies have shown that both plant-based and animal-based diets use non-reusable fossil fuel for production, but meat-based diets require more land, energy and water resources.

 As meat and dairy alternatives continue to drive innovation, other ingredients have come into the spotlight like colors, sweeteners and flavors derived from plants.
 Plant-based food dyes, such as red beetroot juice concentrate, are on the rise as consumers see options as more natural than synthetic colors.
 We’re seeing a growth in the use of herbs and seasonings, infusions, teas and water.

 Plant-based protein is currently one of the hottest topics in the food industry.
-As this continue to grow, more and more companies are producing and adopting alternative options to meat-based diets.
+As this trend continues to grow, more and more companies are producing and adopting alternative options to meat-based diets.